ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 ```

 The attribute we override here, `separateDebugInfo`, is defined in `stdenv.mkDerivation`, not in the source code of `hello`.
-We can check the source code of `stdenv.mkDerivation` to see all the attributes defined in it by using `nix repl '<nixpkgs>'` and then enter `:e stdenv.mkDerivation`.
+We can check the source code of `stdenv.mkDerivation` to see all the attributes defined in it by using `nix repl '<nixpkgs>'` and then enter `:e stdenv.mkDerivation`(To learn the basic usage of `nix repl`, just type `:?` to see the help information).

 ### 3. Overlays